What is Pupil Premium?

 - have been in receipt of free school meals (FSM) in the past 6 years

 - are looked after (CLA) or adopted from care

 - are from a defence force background (Services)

 - £1,320 for each child registered as eligible for free school meals at any point in the last 6 years

 - has been looked after for 1 day or more

 - was adopted from care on or after 30 December 2005, or left care under a special guardianship order or a residence order

 The purpose of the additional support which the grant funds, is to narrow the academic gaps in attainment between these pupils and their peers.
 Individual schools assess how the Pupil Premium funding should best be spent in order to impact on achievement and attainment and this information must be published.

-Find below links to the information relevant to our school for 2017/18.
+Find below a link to the information relevant to our school for 2017/18.